de4a-eu/toop-connector-ng/README.md

 * The semantic mapping service invocation was removed.
 The old solution was not satisfying.
 * The "multiple DPs" option was removed.
 This responsibility was moved to the DC.
 * The TOOP Directory was replaced by the DSD (Data Service Directory)
+* No external configuration file anymore.
+Everything must passed as a parameter.

 What is now contained in the TOOP Connector NG:
-* Support for creating ASIC containers
+* Support for creating ASIC containers (as before in toop-interface)
-* Support for creating XHE envelopes
+* Support for creating XHE envelopes (new)
-* Support for performing dynamic discovery lookups
+* Support for performing dynamic discovery lookups (as before)
+* Support for Schematron validation of the EDM Requests and Responses (as before)
-* Support for querying the DSD
+* Support for querying the DSD (new - was previously the TOOP Directory)
-* Support for communicating with the AS4 gateway
+* Support for communicating with the AS4 gateway (as before)

-Note: the toop-commons project is not affected by these refactorings
+Note: the [toop-commons](https://github.com/TOOP4EU/toop-commons) projects are not affected by these refactorings